5 Best Photo Filter Apps for iPhone and Android (2022)

 Adobe Lightroom has been known for color correction for years on Windows and Mac.
 The mobile version editing platform keeps that trend going.
 It has dozens of filters and editing tools that transform your images' colors quickly and easily.

-If you want to make advanced edits, though, you may feel somewhat limited by Lightroom.
+If you want to make advanced edits, you may feel somewhat limited by Lightroom.
 Unlike PhotoDirector, the app focuses on basic adjustments rather than providing users with a full range of editing tools.

 - Precision editing tools